-You will also need a soldering iron stand...
+You'll also need a a Soldering iron Stand...

 You have to put it down sometimes and it needs to be somewhere safe.
 If you've ever wrecked a model by accidentally letting the iron get close when you put it down for a moment or leaned on a hot iron with your bare arm, you'll understand why in no uncertain terms.